World Autism Awareness Day – What It Means and Why It Matters

 Early Diagnosis and Support

-One of the key messages of World Autism Awareness Day is the importance of early diagnosis and intervention.
+One of the key messages of World Autism Awareness Day is the importance of early identification and intervention.
 Early diagnosis and the right support help individuals with autism reach their full potential.

 How to Support the Autism Community in Ireland

 Learning about autism helps create a more inclusive society.
-Encouraging inclusive policies ensures equal opportunities and access to support services.
+Encouraging inclusive policies ensures equal opportunities and access to support services for autistic people and their families.

 Accessing Autism Support